jython/jython/README.md

 [![Javadocs](https://www.javadoc.io/badge/org.python/jython-standalone.svg)](https://www.javadoc.io/doc/org.python/jython-standalone)

-This is the development repository of Jython, the implementation of Python 2.7 in Java.
+This is the development repository of Jython, the implementation of Python in Java.
+Only version 2.7 of Python can be supported at present (but watch this space for a 3.x version).

 Along with good (not perfect!) language and runtime compatibility with CPython 2.7,
 Jython 2.7 provides substantial support of the Python ecosystem.